mackeriv/mackeriv/README.md

 ### Hi there 👋

-I'm a first-time developer focused on Java.
+I'm a beginner developer focused on Java.
 While my background has primarily been in different industries, I have always had a passion for technology and software development!
 I've been learning from courses and completing various personal projects to grasp the basics and gain a good foundation in Java and object-oriented programming.
 I'll be sharing some of my projects here!

 [![Codewars Badge](https://www.codewars.com/users/mackeriv/badges/small)](https://www.codewars.com/users/mackeriv/)